Logo

 Not to miss

-• Phare du Cap Fréhel: spectacular panorama from the promontory.
+• Phare du Cap Fréhel: a remarkable viewpoint over the cliffs and the Channel.

 Points d'intérêt